Question: What is RPE and RIR in strength training?

 RPE 7 - Moderate (RIR 3)

-- Feeling: 3 reps in reserve, starting to feel it
+- Feeling: 3 reps in reserve, getting warm

 - Use: Strength while preserving explosive qualities